ROCm/AMDMIGraphX/examples/onnxruntime/inceptionV3/README.md

-This directory contains everything needed to perform an inference once MIGraphX has been installed in the docker container Once you've build and installed MIGraphX as a deb package, go to the examples folder, run the pre-req script to build and install onnxruntime and then install the approrpaite version of pytorch from project root.
+This directory contains everything needed to perform an inference once MIGraphX has been installed in the docker container Once you've build and installed MIGraphX as a deb package, go to the examples folder, run the pre-req script to build and install onnxruntime and then install the appropriate version of pytorch from project root.

 An example command build Onnxruntime is found in ./prereq_steps.sh in MIGraphX Root to build onnxruntime.
 Pre-build Onnxruntime Wheel file builds are also valid.
 Ensure the wheel used is using the same python version you're using on the host system.